joshTlil/project-one/README.md

 Given you are able to successfully navigate the site, you will gain knowledge in the following areas:

-* Understand what an APIs are and what their potential when coding
+* Understand what server side APIs are and what their potential when coding

 * Understand API documentation and how to navigate it to locate any authentication requirements